xcart/xcart-docs/_pages/kb_en/modules/special_offers/buy_x_get_y/index.md

 5. Decide whether you want to advertise your special offers via a dedicated page in the storefront area of your store - the Special offers page.
 If you do, make sure your store visitors are provided with a link to this page.
    * {% link "Managing the Special Offers Page" ref_3L7Dk8VR %}

-6. Add more offers and manage the existing offers as you require via the 'Discounts: Special Offers' section of the Admin area.
+6. Add more offers and manage the existing offers as you require via the Special Offers page in the Admin area.
    * {% link "Managing Special Offers" ref_1eX1GC1r %}

 _Related pages:_